 The supply chain management and logistics companies are evolving with time.
 The supply chain industry represents a massive market and will get more prominent in the coming years.
 Currently, it is estimated to generate a revenue of $24.53 billion by 2025 at a CAGR of 9.7% (2018-2025).
 The supply chain firms are moving from a traditional setup to the integration of IT and technology to their operations to reduce the costs incurred as well as to meet the service demands.
 With blockchain being a disruptive technology, we will discuss how blockchain will impact supply chain in 2020.

-Blockchain technology is believed to have the potential to make data in the supply chain more transparent, immediately available and improve customer experience.
+Blockchain technology has the potential to make data in the supply chain more transparent, immediately available, and improve customer experience.
 Therefore, blockchain offers a solution to overcome the challenges faced by the supply chain industry.
-To understand how blockchain will impact the supply chain in 2020, let’s first understand the challenges faced by supply chains and how blockchain features can help resolve these impacts.
+Further, to understand how blockchain will impact the supply chain in 2020, let’s first understand the challenges faced by supply chains and how blockchain features can help resolve these impacts.

 With the increase in the scale of commerce, supply chains have become much more complicated and face numerous challenges.
 The system has become less transparent due to the increase in the complexity of supply chain management.
 The challenges faced by the system are as follows: